Shinto: Priesthood and miko

 Shrines may be cared for by priests, by local communities, or by families on whose property the shrine is found.
 Shinto priests are known in Japanese as kannushi, meaning "proprietor of kami", or alternatively as shinshoku or shinkan.
 Many kannushi take on the role in a line of hereditary succession traced down specific families.
 In contemporary Japan, there are two main training universities for those wishing to become kannushi, at Kokugakuin University in Tokyo and at Kogakkan University in Mie Prefecture.
+In 2012, an Austrian who had completed the Shinto priest training program at Kokugakuin University became the first non-Japanese individual in history to be certified as a Shinto priest.
 Priests can rise through the ranks over the course of their careers.
 The number of priests at a particular shrine can vary; some shrines can have dozens, and others have none, instead being administered by local lay volunteers.
 Some priests administer to multiple small shrines, sometimes over ten.

 Priestly regalia is largely based on the clothes worn at the imperial court during the Heian period.
 It includes a tall, rounded hat known as an eboshi, and black lacquered wooden clogs known as asagutsu.
 The outer garment worn by a priest, usually colored black, red, or light blue, is the hō, or the ikan.
 A white silk version of the ikan, used for formal occasions, is known as the saifuku.
 Another priestly robe is the kariginu, which is modelled on Heian-style hunting garments.
 Also part of standard priestly attire is a hiōgi fan, while during rituals, priests carry a flat piece of wood known as a shaku.
 This regalia is generally more ornate than the sombre garments worn by Japanese Buddhist monks.